Chocolate Chip or Chunk Cookies

 - 1/2 teaspoon Baking Powder

 - 1 cup (225g) unsalted Butter, at room temp.

 - 2 large Eggs

-- Bake at 375° F for @ 10-12 minutes, making sure to take them out when they are still slightly underdone.
+- Bake at 350° F for @ 12-14 minutes, making sure to take them out when they are still slightly underdone looking.
 They will be a light golden brown on the outside edges.
-After the cookies cool for a minute, transfer to a cooling rack and allow them to cool enough that the chocolate won't burn your mouth.
+After the cookies cool for a minute or two, then transfer to a cooling rack and allow them to cool enough that the chocolate won't burn your mouth before eating.